cwthedev/todo-mvc-auth-local/README.md

 # Introduction
-A Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app
+Was a Simple ToDo App is built using the MVC Architecture, we have also implemented "authorization" so folx can sign up, customize & personalize the app.
+Being converted into a shift task check off shee with different roles and an admin side that can view what the other roles have done.

 ---